CorbinIvon/unity-cs-crafting-manager/README.md

 Note: This is a work in progress.
 I will be updating this as I find time to do so.
 You are free to use these scripts.
 All I ask is to be attributed in your project.
 # How to use
 ## Setup
+### Quick Reference
+1. Create a prefab and place it in the `Resources/` folder.
+2. Create an items.xml file and place it in the `StreamingAssets/Data/` folder.
+2.1.
+Add the prefab item configuration to the items.xml file (Reference below).
+3. Create a GameObject in your scene and attach the `CraftingStation.cs` script to it.
+Assign the `Station Type` to the type of crafting station that it is.
+4. That's it!
+You're all set up and ready to go!

 ### Project File Hierarchy
 Please ensure that you have the following folders in your base project Assets folder:
 1. Resources